uyuni-project/uyuni-rfc/accepted/00039-content-lifecycle-management.md

 # Summary
 [summary]: #summary

-Define how content should be collected in a view and promoted via different environments/stages.
+Define how content should be collected in a view and promoted via various environments/stages.

 # Motivation